allif95/git-branch-add/README.md

-# Create one/more Sub-branch uner or alongside with main branch to git
+# Create one/more Sub-branch under or alongside with main branch to git